aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_edwrdwrap.md

 ## EdWrdWrap                --  toggle word wrapping and word wrap boundary easily

 ## Desc
-toggle word wrapping and word wrap boundary easily
+* toggle word wrapping and word wrap boundary

 ## See also
 * __blank__